dellebew/CuratedSpace/index.md

 customizable questions were built via prompt engineering to encourage related questions by the masses.
 The interface was built with Streamlit and integration was done with openai.

-## Hackathons/Competitions

-### Heartland Hackathon (May 2022)
-Achieved first place in this hackathon.
-Our solution targeted the localization of noise pollution in hdbs.
-We were able to integrate a cheap solution with a recent research paper, producing the estimated cost of usage.
-Additionally, with ground work interaction with the users of the product (pa staff), we produced a mockup of a sample application with warning.
-The project used a basic Grove noise sensor but also considered long term battery lifespan costs while considering placement in corridoors.

-### CyberSpirit Hackathon (Jan 2023)
-This hackathon was built for future hackers.
-With a group of friends, we learnt a lot infiltrating into various iot firmware strategically placed at the location.
-While we did not attain first, we did attain a special mention for strategic engagement with the firmware.

-### SOAR Roboclash foodwars (Jan 2023)
-Participated in a robotics competition where robots collected as many balls possible to attain the highest number of points.
-We used arduino and many motors to build this robot.

-## Fifth Row/Extracurricular

-### Sunig (Tchoukball)
-Tchouk Vice-Pres for 1 year, Tchouk Exco for 2 years.
-In my time with the club, we have attained 1 gold, 1 silver and 1 bronze.
-We are the first club in SUTD to attain sports podium placing.
-This can largely be attributed to the lack of sportsmen interested in engineering-related subjects.
-As vice-pres, I've had to mediate squabbles, retain club members, and find innovative ways to motivate the team towards upcoming competitions.

-### SUTD Bands (Vocalist)
-Organized 1 concert and have performed on at least 5 stages throughout my SUTD life.
-Soft skills in teamwork, negotiation and giving nuanced constructive feedback were learnt through this experience.
-As the frontman, skills in audience engagement were also picked up.
-Additionally, it was important to build rapport with the various organizers in school.

-### SUTD Productions (Actor/Editor)
-Edited a full online concert (Springheads 2021), filmed the livestream for Roboclash 2022, acted as the villain in Orientation Videos for 2022 and 2023